Resonant trans-Neptunian object

 In astronomy, a resonant trans-Neptunian object is a trans-Neptunian object (TNO) in mean-motion orbital resonance with Neptune.
 The orbital periods of the resonant objects are in a simple integer relations with the period of Neptune, e.g. 1:2, 2:3, etc. Resonant TNOs can be either part of the main Kuiper belt population, or the more distant scattered disc population.

 Distribution

 The diagram illustrates the distribution of the known trans-Neptunian objects.
 Resonant objects are plotted in red.

 Orbital resonances with Neptune are marked with vertical bars: 1:1 marks the position of Neptune's orbit and its trojans; 2:3 marks the orbit of Pluto and plutinos; and 1:2, 2:5, etc. mark a number of smaller families.
-The designation 2:3 or 3:2 both refer to the same resonance for TNOs.
-There is no ambiguity, because TNOs have, by definition, periods longer than Neptune's.
-The usage depends on the author and the field of research.
+The designations "2:3" and "3:2" both refer to the same resonance in the context of TNOs.
+There is no ambiguity, since by definition TNOs have periods longer than Neptune's.
+The order used depends on the author and research field.